What to look for when choosing your best wetsuits

 Ideal for long-lasting mobility of diving, surfing, snorkeling and virtually all underwater and topside watersports; perfect in all conditions from warm to temperate, and even cold water.
-The suit is spot taped at stress points and flatlock seams provide a smooth interior and exterior surface to ensure maximum comfort and durability.
+The wetsuit is spot taped at stress points and flatlock seams provide a smooth interior and exterior surface to ensure maximum comfort and durability.
 Constructed with premium neoprene for a comfortable and athletic fit.
-3/2mm neoprene for warmth without sacrificing flexibility.3mm chest panel for added warmth and 2mm sleeves for greater flexibility.
+Wetsuit thickness is 3/2 mm neoprene for warmth without sacrificing flexibility.3 mm chest panel for added warmth and 2mm sleeves for greater flexibility.
 It also features an easy-reach, extra-long leash & easy on with heavy-duty YKK back zipper.

 What works well